anthonyx/take-home-template/README.md

 ### Features:
 - Ability to display, create, delete, and update notes
-- Hyperlinkable with a custom id for each note
+- Hyperlinkable for each page/note
-- Single page application